 Dr. Hallac has an extensive background in signal processing and image analysis, with specific training and expertise in diverse research areas.
 As a master’s student, he designed a single transmitter/multiple receiver Doppler ultrasound transducer to collect statistically different random signals to improve Doppler ultrasound velocity estimation, depending on the angle from which the sound is received.
 He expanded his research realm during his Ph.D. studies to include imaging of tumor microenvironment.
 He worked on multiple imaging modalities, including MRI, PET and BLI to noninvasively assess tumor oxygenation/vasculature and predict tumor response to radiation/chemotherapy.
 His expertise lies in both preclinical studies and clinical trials.
 During his research career, he collaborated with scientists and clinicians from various fields including plastic surgery, radiation oncology and internal medicine.

-Dr. Hallac is currently an imaging scientist at Children's Medical Center and a clinical assistant professor at UT Southwestern.
+Dr. Hallac is currently an imaging scientist at Children's Medical Center and an assistant professor at UT Southwestern.
 His research focuses on developing new algorithms to analyze 3D and 4D radiologic and non-radiologic images.
-He recently developed a new technique Automatic Curvature Estimation (ACCUREST) to evaluate images of pediatric patients with craniofacial differences.
+He recently developed a new technique Advanced Cranial Curvature Estimation (ACCUREST) to evaluate images of pediatric patients with craniofacial differences.

 - Three-dimensional changes in head shape after extended sagittal strip craniectomy with wedge ostectomies and helmet therapy.

 - Chou PY, Hallac RR, Patel S, Cho MJ, Stewart N, Smartt JM, Seaward JR, Kane AA, Derderian CA J Neurosurg Pediatr 2017 Mar 1-6